WoofGrrrr/file-system-broker/apis/FileSystemExp/README.md

     directoryName parameter is not currently supported.

-### hasFiles(extensionId [, directoryName])
+### hasFiles( [directoryName] )

-    Returns true if a file with the given directoryName exists in the directory for the given extensionId, is a Directory, i.e. not a Regular File or 'other', and contains files and/or sub-directories.
+    Returns true if a file with the given directoryName exists in the directory for the calling extension, is a Directory, i.e. not a Regular File or 'other', and contains files and/or sub-directories.

     The directoryName parameter is optional.
-If not provided, returns true if the directory for the given extensionId exists, is a Directory, and contains files and/or sub-directories.
+If not provided, returns true if the directory for the calling extension exists, is a Directory, and contains files and/or sub-directories.

-    Throws if the extensionId or directoryName is invalid, or if the directory's full pathName > 255 characters, of if the file does not exist or is not a Directory, or if there is an operating system error.
+    Throws if the directoryName is invalid,
+    or if the directory's full pathName > 255 characters, of if the file does not exist or is not a Directory, or if there is an operating system error.